-Advice: Don’t get wrapped up in the things that won’t matter in 50 years.
+First off, some gently advice: Don’t get wrapped up in the things that won’t matter in 50 years.
 Make the day about you and the one you love, not about trendy details or clever ideas.
 The more personal it is, the more people will feel let in on your love story.
 Consider an outdoor ceremony or reception.
 Natural light is always the most beautiful.
 Also, educate yourself about the reality of a wedding budget and don’t cut corners on the photography front, because after all is said and done, your images will be one of the only tangible things that you have to remember the day!

 Yes!
 I do "We're Dating" Sessions, Styled Shoots, Anniversary Sessions, Maternity Sessions, Family Portraits, Senior Portraits and headshots.
 We are also available for working on other non-wedding graphic design.

-Well, first off, make sure I am available!
-Next, we would have a consultation to meet in person and make sure we are all on the same page about everything!
-We like to make sure you are comfortable with us and us with you (we are pretty chill though, promise!).
-And finally for any session or wedding, a contract must be signed.
+Well, first off, make sure we are available!
+Next, we would have a consultation to meet in person (or over Skype) and make sure we are all on the same page about everything!
+We have a personal policy that we will not work with anyone we have not met "in person" first.
+It is important to make sure you are comfortable with us and us with you (we are pretty chill though, promise!).
+Finally for any session or wedding, a contract must be signed.
 For weddings only there is a non-refundable retainer that must also be paid before everything is confirmed.
-And once contracts are signed and deposits made (if necessary) you are officially booked!
+Once contracts are signed and deposits made (if necessary) you are officially booked!

-Do you do video?
 Nope!
 But I can recommend some GREAT videographers!
 See our recommendations here, these are all documentary style videographers.
 In our years of experience we have seen that there are two main styles of wedding videography: documentary and cinematic.
 Documentary style videographers will follow you and us around on your day, not being to obstructive and should blend into the background when getting their shots.
 They will allow us to lead direction and keep us on task while also capturing those moments that are conveyed better through video than photo!
 Cinematic photographers will want to take time to direct and set up shots, they will use drones and other special affects to get more complex and “movie-like” shots.
 Their work is often epic in scale but that comes with a price and a cost: price being higher and the cost being we need to set aside even more time into your timeline away from your guests for them to get all the shots they want/need.